 The Doctor is attacked by a strange noise in the catacombs and it’s up to Giuliano to keep four swordsmen at bay.

 Sue: Come on!
 They could take him.
 Look at him.
 He looks like he’s never picked up a sword before.

-The Doctor arrives to give Giuliano a helping hand.
+The Doctor lends Giuliano a helping hand.

 Sue: Is he going to waterboard her?

-Sue: Are the catacombs invested with rattlesnakes?
+Sue: Are these catacombs infested with rattlesnakes?

 The Doctor is chained to a wall next to Sarah.
-He says he knew Sarah was under Hieronymous’ hypnotic control because she asked him how she could understand Italian, when she knows full well that it’s a Time Lord gift he shares with her.
+He says he knew Sarah was under Hieronymous’ hypnotic control because she asked him how she could understand Italian when she knows full well that it’s a Time Lord gift he shares with her.

 Sue: Very good.

 Sue: It’s pure energy, isn’t it?
 What do you want it to look like?
 It makes sense to me, and it doesn’t look too silly.
 It’s quite unsettling, actually.
 I’m enjoying this.

 Me: I know.
 You hardly said a word again.